dustinscarberry/utubevideogallery/readme.txt

 1. A gallery embedded on a page showing the albums in the gallery
 2. A gallery embedded on a page showing the videos in an album
 3. A gallery showing a video playing
-4. A gallery showing a video playing (chromeless)
+4. A gallery showing a video playing with description
+5. Panel View
-5. Videos in the admin panel
+6. Videos in the admin panel
-6. Panel View

 == Changelog ==

 = 2.0.0 =
 * Complete rewrite of most of the plugin code
+* Plugin built on React
+* PHP 5.6 > required
+* YouTube API key required
+* Video descriptions added

 = 1.9.8 =
 * Corrected bug involving using query parameters to view galleries